CANCER STORIES

 read more

-Gill’s story – Ovarian cancer
+Gill’s story – ovarian cancer

-Gill’s story – Ovarian cancer
+Gill’s story – ovarian cancer

 Pet cat Humbug was the cat-alyst to get a GP check up When ovarian cancer patient Gill Kelly’s story first appeared in her local newspaper, she became a media star overnight. “ A media frenzy broke out with local and national papers all wanting an interview as well...